 These guidelines cover the storage, use, disclosure, and retention of an individual’s PBS and Medicare claims information, and limit the matching of claims information held by Australian Government agencies.
 A breach of the guidelines is an “interference with privacy” under the PA 1988.

-The most recent guidelines – Privacy Guidelines for the Medicare Benefits Program and the Pharmaceutical Benefits Scheme – came into effect on 1 July 2008.
+The most recent guidelines – Privacy Guidelines for the Medicare Benefits and Pharmaceutical Benefits Programs – came into effect on 1 July 2008.
 More information about the guidelines is available at www.oaic.gov.au.

 Under part VIIC of the Crimes Act 1914 (Cth) (“Crimes Act (Cth)”), a person is able to not disclose some old criminal convictions in certain circumstances, and is protected against unauthorised use and disclosure of this information.
 This is known as the Commonwealth Spent Convictions Scheme.

 For the purposes of the scheme, a person is said to have been convicted of an offence if:

 • they have been convicted of the offence; or

 • they have been found guilty of the offence but discharged without conviction; or

 • they have been found not guilty of an offence but a court has taken the offence into account when sentencing them for another offence.